-7) Charges incurred for services, treatments, or surgical procedures rendered in connection with gene or genetic therapy.
+7. Charges incurred for services, treatments, or surgical procedures rendered in connection with gene or genetic therapy.

-8) Charges incurred for any treatment or surgical procedure or service that is of an elective nature, such as for any non-emergency plastic or cosmetic surgery on the body, including but not limited to, the eyelids, nose, face, breasts and abdominal tissue.
+8. Charges incurred for any treatment or surgical procedure or service that is of an elective nature, such as for any non-emergency plastic or cosmetic surgery on the body, including but not limited to, the eyelids, nose, face, breasts and abdominal tissue.

-Exceptions: This limitation does not apply to:
+Exception: This limitation does not apply to:

 - a.
 Cosmetic surgery that is performed for the correction of defects incurred through traumatic injuries sustained as a result of bodily injury, - b.
-An abortion, if legal when performed, - c.
-Corrective surgical procedures on organs of the body that perform or function improperly, or - d.
-Breast reconstruction surgery performed in connection with a mastectomy, in a manner determined in consultation with your attending physician for reconstruction of the breast on which the mastectomy was performed, surgery and reconstruction of the other breast to produce a symmetrical appearance, and prostheses and treatment of physical complications at all stages of the mastectomy, including lymphedemas. - 9) Charges incurred for the reversal or attempted reversal of any voluntary vasectomy or other sterilization procedure, - 10) Charges incurred for services or supplies received from a doctor or hospital that does not meet this Plan's definition of "doctor", "hospital", or "mid-level providers", - 11) Charges incurred for correction of eye refractions or for eyeglasses, hearing aids, or the fitting of any such appliance, - 12) Charges incurred for any type of custodial care.
+An abortion, if legal when performed, or - c.
+Corrective surgical procedures on organs of the body that perform or function improperly, - d.
+Breast reconstruction surgery performed in connection with a mastectomy, in a manner determined in consultation with your attending physician for reconstruction of the breast on which the mastectomy was performed, surgery and reconstruction of the other breast to produce a symmetrical appearance, and prostheses and treatment of physical complications at all stages of the mastectomy, including lymphedemas. - 9.
+Charges incurred for the reversal or attempted reversal of any voluntary vasectomy or other sterilization procedure; - 10.
+Charges incurred for services or supplies received from a doctor or hospital that does not meet this Plan's definition of "doctor", "hospital", or "mid-level providers"; - 11.
+Charges incurred for correction of eye refractions or for eyeglasses, contact lenses, hearing aids, or the fitting of any such appliance; - 12.
+Charges incurred for any type of custodial care.
 Custodial care means that type of care, wherever furnished and by whatever name called, including room and board or any other type of care, that is designed primarily to assist an individual in meeting the activities of daily living.
-This exclusion applies to all such care regardless of what the care is called, - 13) Charges incurred while you are confined in an institution that is primarily a place of rest, a place for the aged or a nursing home, or for charges incurred for any care in health resorts, hotels, convalescent homes, custodial homes, sanitariums or institutions, or any treatment in any extended care, minimal care, self-care ambulatory or part-time care unit of a hospital, or services at home or in a sheltered care unit, or any care in a separate department, unit or facility of a hospital that is intended to duplicate the care of a facility excluded above, - 14) Charges incurred for education, training or room and board while you are confined in an institution that is primarily a school or institution of learning or training, - 15) Charges incurred for any treatment, care, procedures, services or supplies that, in the opinion of the Trustees, are not medically necessary, experimental or investigative, - With respect to Coordination of Benefits, charges that are in excess of the allowable and discounted charge for the service, treatment, or supply rendered, - 17) Charges incurred for services performed by a medical assistant, - 18) Charges incurred for medications or drugs, except as provided through the Optum program, - 19) Charges incurred for specialty drugs,
+This exclusion applies to all such care regardless of what the care is called; - 13.
+Charges incurred while confined in an institution that is primarily a place of rest, a place for the aged or a nursing home, or for charges incurred for any care in health resorts, hotels, convalescent homes, custodial homes, sanitariums or institutions, or any treatment in any extended care, minimal care, self-care ambulatory or part-time care unit of a Hospital, or services at home or in a sheltered care unit, or any care in a separate department, unit or facility of a Hospital that is intended to duplicate the care of a facility excluded above; - 14.
+Charges incurred for education, training or room and board while confined in an institution that is primarily a school or institution of learning or training; - 15.
+Charges incurred for any treatment, care, procedures, services or supplies that, in the opinion of the Trustees, are not medically necessary, experimental, or investigative; - 16.
+Charges that are in excess of the allowable and discounted amount for the service, treatment, or supply rendered; - 17.
+Charges incurred for services performed by a medical assistant; - 18.
+Charges incurred for self-administered medications, except as provided through the Optum program, - 19.
+Charges incurred for specialty drugs,